devcoditor/EditorX/README.md

 * `"themeChange"` - triggered whenever the theme changes.
 It inclues an `Object` with a `theme` property that indicates the new theme
 * `"fontSizeChange"` - triggered whenever the font size changes.
 It includes an `Object` with a `fontSize` property that indicates the new size (e.g., `"12px"`).
 * `"wordWrapChange"` - triggered whenever the word wrap value changes.
 It includes an `Object` with a `wordWrap` property that indicates the new value (e.g., `true` or `false`).
+* `"mountRenamed"` - triggered when `Bramble.mount()` is called after mounting, indicating that project root info has been updated in the instance.

 There are also high-level events for changes to files: